 Instructions

-- Pour wet ingredients over dry ingredients and whisk together until clumps are gone.
+- Whisk together until well combined and clumps are gone.

 - Drizzle over maple donuts, pumpkin bread, banana nut scones, or other delicious creations.